kirandash/django/blog/readme.md

 ### 8.3 Handling Delete - FE
 1. Add another form for delete button.

-## 9. Authenticate Users with React and Django - FE
+## 9. Authenticate Users with React and Django - FE and BE
 ### 9.1 Setup Redux - actions, reducers, store. and Thunks for API calls - FE
 1. Redux ---> Store + Action + Reducers.
 Store: Central state of our application.
 Used to save data for app usage.
     - Install: `npm i redux`,